Merovex/leaf-blower/README.md

 ### Change Log

 See something you didn't see before?
-Check out the [releases](/Merovex/leaf-blower/releases) to get information on features and bug-fixes.
+Check out the [Change Log](/Merovex/leaf-blower/blob/master/CHANGELOG.md) to get information on features and bug-fixes.

 ### Issues